 Guidelines for pediatric cancer centers and their role in the treatment of pediatric patients with cancer have been outlined by the American Academy of Pediatrics.
 At these pediatric cancer centers, clinical trials are available for most types of cancer that occur in children and adolescents, and the opportunity to participate in these trials is offered to most patients/families.
 Clinical trials for children and adolescents with cancer are generally designed to compare potentially better therapy with therapy that is currently accepted as standard.
 Most of the progress made in identifying curative therapies for childhood cancers has been achieved through clinical trials.
 Information about ongoing clinical trials is available from the NCI Web site.

 Dramatic improvements in survival have been achieved for children and adolescents with cancer.[1,3,4] Between 1975 and 2010, childhood cancer mortality has decreased by more than 50%.[1,3,4] Childhood and adolescent cancer survivors require close follow-up because cancer therapy side effects may persist or develop months or years after treatment.
-(Refer to the PDQ Late Effects of Treatment for Childhood Cancer summary for specific information about the incidence, type, and monitoring of late effects in childhood and adolescent cancer survivors.)Incidence
+(Refer to the PDQ summary on Late Effects of Treatment for Childhood Cancer for specific information about the incidence, type, and monitoring of late effects in childhood and adolescent cancer survivors.)Incidence

 Retinoblastoma is a relatively uncommon tumor of childhood that arises in the retina and accounts for about 3% of the cancers occurring in children younger than 15 years.
 The estimated annual incidence in the United States is approximately 4 cases per 1 million children younger than 15 years.
 Although retinoblastoma may occur at any age, it most often occurs in younger children; the annual incidence is 10 to 14 cases per 1 million in children aged 0 to 4 years.
 Ninety-five percent of cases are diagnosed before age 5 years, and two-thirds of these cases occur before age 2 years.
 Older age is usually associated with more advanced disease and a poorer prognosis.Heritable and Nonheritable Forms of Retinoblastoma